karandoshi98/Customer-Retention-Analysis-and-Prediction/README.md

 2. Performed Exploratory Data Analysis(EDA) to understand and find the important columns.

-3. Predicted for a new entry whether the customer will retain the service or not using Two models - Grdient boosting Algorithm and then Neural networks.
+3. Predicted for a new entry whether the customer will retain the service or not using Two models - Gradient boosting Algorithm and ANN.